 Drop the white fudge over the top by the spoonful, then drag a table knife or toothpick through the fudge to create orange-white swirls.
-You can spray your hands with nonstick cooking spray and gently press them into the top to smooth out the swirls if desired.

 Allow the fudge to set at room temperature for 2 hours, or in the refrigerator for 1 hour.